-The fair value measurements for investments in GVest Eagle Landing Limited Partnership, GVest Tsawwassen Power Centre Limited Partnership, Edmonton SW Lands Limited Partnership, GVest Yesler Investment Corp., GVest 11th and Alder Investment Limited Partnership, GVest 12th and Alder Investment Limited Partnership, St. Albert Re-development Land and GVest Marine & Kerr Limited Partnership are primarily driven by the underlying fair values of the investment property that each of those entities are invested in respectively.
+The fair value measurements for investments in GVest Eagle Landing Limited Partnership, GVest Tsawwassen Power Centre Limited Partnership, Edmonton SW Lands Limited Partnership, GVest Yesler Investment Corp., GVest 11th and Alder Investment Limited Partnership, GVest 12th and Alder Investment Limited Partnership, St. Albert Re-development Land, GVest Marine & Kerr Limited Partnership, GVest Poplar Centre Limited Partnership and GVest Rhapsody Limited Partnership are primarily driven by the underlying fair values of the property that each of those entities are invested in respectively.
 A change to reasonably possible alternative estimates and assumptions used in the valuation of these investment properties, such as a change in capitalization rates, cash inflow and outflow forecasts, or judgments made in the fair value of early stage developments, may have a significant impact on the fair values calculated for these financial assets.
-The Partnership's determination of fair value has been disclosed in Notes 3, 4, 5, 6, 7, 8, 9, and 10, respectively.
+The Partnership's determination of fair value has been disclosed in Notes 6, 7, 8, 9, 10, 11, 12, 13 and 14, respectively.